 Lapidarium of the City of Stuttgart

 During wintertime the Lapidarium is closed.
-The season starts again in June 2019.
+The season 2019 lasts from June 1st until September 1st.

 There is a wide variety of museums in Stuttgart, but the Lapidarium is something very special.
 The more than 200 stone relics in this open-air museum provide the visitor with an authentic and vivid picture of Stuttgart’s culture in the past.
 In the summer months the garden also hosts a number of open-air performances and events.